endlos99/xdt99/ide/EDITORS.md

 such as registers and strings.
 The look and feel of the highlighting can be customized using the Emacs `font-lock` faces.

+The `asm99-goto-def` command will jump to the location of the label that the cursor is currently positioned on.
+The `asm99-show-def` command will show the label definition in the mini buffer.
+For easy navigation you may assign one or both commands to your preferred keys (see below).

 The `comment-region` command (typically bound to `C-c ;`) adds the xdt99 comment character `;` to a range of lines.
 Conversely, the `uncomment-region` command removes a single `;` character from each line.